Skip to main content

 Description / Background

-The war memorial comprises three tapering granite columns, set in parkland and flanked by a flagpole.
-The centre column is the original First World War memorial and the two outer, smaller columns are for the Second World War, subsequent campaigns and peace keeping missions.
-Each of the columns has a polished granite plaque attached to each of its four faces, on which names are engraved.
+The Temora and District War Memorial comprises three tapering black granite columns, set in parkland and flanked by a flagpole.
+The centre column records the names and service of the men and women who served during the First World War whilst the two smaller, outer columns recognise service during the Second World War as well as subsequent conflicts and peace keeping missions.
+Each of the columns has a polished granite plaque attached to each of its four faces, on which names are engraved in white.
 Above the south-facing plaque on the centre monument is a bronze laurel wreath and torch.
 In front of the three columns is a low granite box which houses a floodlight and is inscribed with a brief history of the memorial.
-The memorial was first dedicated on 25 April 1922 and rededicated 6 December 1992.

 Inscription